drupal-tome/tome-docker/README.md

 The image can be built locally, or you can use the `mortenson/tome` image from Docker Hub.

+Credit to [frob] for contributing the original Dockerfile.

 # Creating a new Tome project

 This image can be used to initialize new Tome projects.
 To do this, run: